mldbai/mldb/container_files/assets/www/doc/builtin/procedures/Accuracy.md

 ```

 The `output` dataset created by this procedure in `boolean` mode
-will contain one row per input row,
+will contain one row per score by grouping together test set rows
-with the same row name as in the input, and the following columns:
+with the same score.
+The dataset will have the following columns:

 * `score`: the score the classifier assigned to this row
 * `label`: the row's actual label